 Race Venue - Jensen Nature Park.
 Home of T2/Finish-Line

-(To avoid rush, stress, and a delayed start, we strongly encourage you to attend packet pickup on Thursday evening instead of Saturday morning)
+(To avoid rush, stress, and a delayed start, we strongly encourage you to attend packet pickup on Thursday or Friday evening instead of Saturday morning)

 PLEASE remember that USA Triathlon REQUIRES that you must show photo ID at packet pickup and your USAT membership card (if you have one).

 Also remember: You may NOT have someone else pick up your packet for you.
 We love you, but USAT wins on this one.

 SPRINT: 750M Swim, 14 mile bike, 5k (3.1 mile) run